 Understanding Iceland’s Weather: What to Anticipate

-Here’s a brief overview of the climate and some common weather challenges you might encounter during your visit, because it’s not merely rain that can send you indoors.
+Here’s a quick rundown of Iceland’s climate and the conditions that might catch you off guard — because it’s not merely rain that can send you indoors.

 The Winds of Iceland

 Iceland is famously windy.
-And there are days when it can get really windy!
-With few trees to block the gusts, the open landscapes act like vast wind tunnels.
+And some days, it gets really windy!
+With almost no trees to slow the gusts, the open landscape basically acts as one long wind tunnel.

 At this point, I’ve given up on worrying about my hair! 😂